-North Notts Community Interest Company (CIC), in partnership with Bassetlaw District Council, has funded the BID project development.
+The initial BID development was funded by North Notts Community Interest Company (CIC), in partnership with Bassetlaw District Council.

 The projects in the business plan are based entirely on ideas put forward by businesses in North Nottinghamshire through various surveys and meetings.